westfieldlabs/apivore/CONTRIBUTING.md

 We like to at least comment on pull requests within a few business days (and, typically, one business day — our core team are dispersed between San Francisco and Sydney).

 If we suggest some changes, improvements, or alternatives then please act on them.
-Ensure you conform to the coding style in place.
+Please ensure you conform to the coding style in place.
 2 spaces instead of tabs, that sort of thing.

 ## Pull requests will be rejected if they: